Lee15946/AWSInAction/README.md

 ### Amazon OpenSearch

-- Amazon OpenSearch is successor to Amazon ElastiCache
+- Amazon OpenSearch is successor to Amazon ElastiSearch
 - In DynamoDB, queries only exist by primary key or indexes
 - With OpenSearch, you can search any field, even partially matches
 - It's common to use OpenSearch as a complement to another database